 All of the following materials must be submitted by the application deadline to be considered for admission:

-APPLICATION FORM & FEE: Applications for Fall 2020 will open September 1, 2019.
+APPLICATION FORM & FEE: Applications for Fall 2020 are now open at https://gradadmissions.rice.edu/apply/.
 Applications will be accepted until 11:59pm EST, December 15, 2019.
 Applicants will be prompted to pay an $85 non-refundable application fee once the application is submitted.

 UNOFFICIAL TRANSCRIPTS: Unofficial transcripts from previous colleges and universities.
 The department will review unofficial transcripts during the admissions process; official transcripts will be required after acceptance into the graduate program.